Brain Cancer (cont.)

 IN THIS ARTICLE

 When to Seek Medical Care for Brain Cancer

 Seek care from a health-care provider right away, probably emergently, if a person develops any of the following symptoms:

 Although headaches are thought to be a common symptom of brain cancer, they may not occur until late in the progression of the disease.
-If any significant change in a person's headache pattern occurs rapidly, health-care providers may suggest that you go the emergency department.
+If any significant change in a person's headache pattern occurs rapidly, health-care professionals may suggest that he or she go the emergency department.
 If a person has a known brain tumor, any new symptoms or relatively sudden or rapid worsening of symptoms also warrants a trip to the nearest hospital emergency department.
 Be on the lookout for the following new symptoms:

 Medically Reviewed by a Doctor on 7/29/2016